Diploma of Engineering

 See our dates and fees page for details.

-^Start the Diploma of Engineering in October and you could fast-track and complete your diploma in just eight months.
+^Start the Diploma of Engineering in October and you could fast-track and complete your diploma in just nine months.
 You will be ready to start Monash University in July.
 You must have met the required scores to enter a first year undergraduate engineering degree to be considered for the T3 Fast-Track program.

 |Trimester 1: 4 months||Trimester 2: 4 months|